 Not only are these patties easy to create, they are teeming with nutrition and preventative properties.
 As a part of the legume family, frequent consumption of black beans and other legumes may provide many health benefits including prevention of type 2 diabetes in older adults with high cardiovascular risk (1).
 Legumes are also nutrient-dense and are considered a low glycemic index food, making it easy to reduce the risk of heart disease and increase the control of diabetes.
 So, with all of the health benefits present, go ahead and give this recipe a shot–we can guarantee it will be a hit with everyone who tries them!

-- Combine all ingredients except oil in the food processor and blend until well mixed.
+Combine all ingredients expect the olive oil in the food processor and blend until well mixed.
 Make sure that the texture is slightly chunky.

-- Place the burgers in the pan and cook about 6-8 minutes each side, until warmed and the outside is slightly crispy.
+Place the burgers in the pan and cook about 6-8 minutes on each side, until warmed and the outside is slightly crispy.

 Leftovers keep well for 2-3 days in the refrigerator.
-These freeze well--wrap them in parchment paper and put them in a freezer safe container or plastic bag.
+These also freeze well-wrap them in parchment paper and put them in a freezer safe container or plastic bag.
 Freeze for 2 months.

 Serving size: 1 burger Calories: 170 calories, Fat: 4.5 grams, Saturated fat: 0.5 grams, Carbohydrates: 25 grams, Sugar: 1 grams, Sodium: 255 milligrams, Fiber: 8 grams, Protein: 9 grams, Cholesterol: 0 milligrams

 (1) Aros F, Becerra-Tomas N, Buil-Cosiales P, et al. Legume consumption is inversely associated with type 2 diabetes incidence in adults: A prospective assessment from the PREDIMED study.
 Clinical Nutrition.
 2017. https://www.ncbi.nlm.nih.gov/pubmed/28392166